 Ammunition trends are determined by multiple factors including technology, reliability, and ease of use.
 Many calibers may be fun to shoot on the range, but not all of them are practical for use on duty or for off-duty carry.
-Right now, 9mm is quite popular because it is a versatile caliber, and advances in the technology used to make it have improved its performance.
-But that doesn't mean other calibers are disappearing or that they aren't suitable for different missions.
+Right now, 9mm is quite popular because it is a versatile cartridge, and advances in the technology used to make it have improved its performance.
+But that doesn't mean other types of ammunition are disappearing or that they aren't suitable for different missions.

 "While many law enforcement departments and agencies still use .357, .40, and even .45 caliber guns, most have already switched or are switching to 9mm," says Joel Harris, SIG Sauer's director of media relations and communication.
 In October 2015 the FBI announced that its agents would again be carrying 9mm pistols instead of .40 S&W. Harris believes this announcement, and the FBI's release of a study detailing their findings on the rounds, was a major cause of what he calls the "immense resurgence" of the 9mm round since that time.